Explore your mortgage options

 Getting multiple preapproval letters could potentially help you get a better deal because you can compare lender offers.
 And in a competitive market, you may be able to use an offer letter as leverage to convince another lender to extend a better offer.

-To help avoid the impact of applying for multiple preapproval letters, submit all your applications during a 14-day window.
+To help avoid the impact of applying for multiple preapproval letters, submit all of your preapproval applications during a 14-day window.
 The credit bureaus will treat the hard checks as a single hard check.

 Is the preapproval process different for government-backed loans?

 The preapproval process will be the same whether you use a government-backed loan or a conventional mortgage to buy a home.
-But government-backed loans may require additional forms and paperwork.
+However, government-backed loans may require additional forms and paperwork to prove you will qualify (such as a VA loan)..

 Getting preapproved to buy a home is an important step in the home buying process.
-The step doesn’t give you “total clearance” to close, but securing a preapproval letter can mean you’re accelerating your progress toward the closing table.
-With a preapproval letter in hand, you’ll be in a great position to make a serious offer on a home.
+This step doesn’t give you “total clearance” to close, but securing a preapproval letter can mean you’re accelerating your progress toward the closing table.
+It could also give your offer the extra weight it needs to be selected by the seller.